WorldWideTelescope/pywwt/docs/views.rst

 New in release 0.4.0 is the ability to toggle between modes in the same manner as in the WorldWide Telescope Web Client by using the ``set_view`` method.
-Available modes include sky, planet, solar system, Milky Way, universe(, and panorama).
+Available modes include sky, planet, solar system, Milky Way, universe, and panorama.
 The rest of the documentation is based on the default sky mode, so here we discuss what makes the others different.

 Planet view